akaDwolf/PlaywrightPOC/README.md

-# 🧪 GreatFrontEnd Playwright Test Suite
+# 🧪 Playwright Test Suite

-This repository contains an automated end-to-end (E2E) test suite for validating the core workflows and user experience of the [GreatFrontEnd](https://www.greatfrontend.com/) web application using **Playwright** and the **Page Object Model (POM)** structure.
+This repository contains an automated end-to-end (E2E) test suite for validating the core workflows and user experience of the web application using **Playwright** and the **Page Object Model (POM)** structure.

 ---